endurantgames/cosmiclegends/src/glossary.md

 :   A move taken by a hero to call for any heroes not present at the scene; they arrive at the start of the next Hero Phase.

 Goal
-:   One of three ways in which a Crisis could be resolved by the heroes: Smash, Outwit, Withstand.
+:   One of four ways in which a Crisis could be resolved by the heroes: Smash, Outwit, Allay, or Rescue.

 Guest Star
 :   A hero played by someone who isn't a regular player in the group.